Strong Characterization for the Airy Line Ensemble: Proof of Characterization

 Set $\mathscr{A} = \mathscr{A}_n (\delta) = \mathscr{A}^{(1)} \cap \mathscr{A}^{(2)} \cap \mathscr{A}^{(3)}$.
 By \Cref{a123}, \Cref{a4}, and a union bound, we have $\mathbb{P} [\mathscr{A}] \ge 1 - \delta$ for sufficiently large $n$.
 Since each of the $\mathscr{A}^{(j)}$ are measurable with respect to $\mathcal{F}_{\ext}$ by their definitions, it suffices to verify that the three properties listed in \Cref{fhl} hold on $\mathscr{A}$.
 To confirm that the first does, observe from the fact that $\mathscr{A} \subseteq \mathscr{A}^{(1)}$, \eqref{a1}, and the definition of the event $\textbf{GAP}$ from \Cref{gap}, that on $\mathscr{A}$ we have

 for sufficiently large $n$.
-That the second does follows from \Cref{functiong} and \eqref{a2} for the events $\textbf{GBL}$ and $\mathscr{A}^{(2)}$, respectively (and the fact that $\delta^2 \le \delta/2$).
+That the second does follows from \Cref{functiong}, \eqref{gfunction0}, and \eqref{a2}, which define $\textbf{GBL}$, $\mathfrak{G}$, and $\mathscr{A}^{(2)}$, respectively (and the fact that $\delta^2 \le \delta/2$).
 To confirm that the third does, observe that the first two bounds in \eqref{th} hold by the definition of $\mathscr{A}^{(3)}$; the third bound in \eqref{th} holds by the last part of the definition \eqref{a2} of $\mathscr{A}^{(2)}$ together with the first bound in \eqref{th}.
 This establishes the lemma. \end{proof}

 Let us now establish \Cref{a123}.

 \begin{proof}[Proof of \Cref{a123}]

 By a union bound, it suffices to show that